 While this may not be a strong reason to make the switch, it could be the tipping point for making the ultimate decision.

-As I’m sure you can imagine you probably know you need solar panels!
-When it comes to solar power it’s usually always the solar panels that get talked about or seen.
+I'm sure you can imagine that you might know you need solar panels.
+When it comes to solar power, it's usually always the solar panels that get talked about or seen.
 While they are a very important part of the process they need some other items to actually be able to use the solar energy they collect.